Andre Dickens: Early career

-While being enrolled at Georgia Tech Andre Dickens began his professional career in 1994 as a part-time chemical engineer for BP-Amoco.
-Immediately after getting his degree the position at BP-Amoco became full-time.
-In 1999, Mayor Dickens, was employed at DSM Engineering and Plastics where he was a sales engineer.
-As a sales engineer his contribution to the company were recognized as he was named the first Black salesman of the year.
+While enrolled at Georgia Tech, Andre Dickens began his professional career in 1994 as a part-time chemical engineer for BP-Amoco.
+Immediately after getting his degree, the position at BP-Amoco became full-time.
+In 1999, Dickens was employed at DSM Engineering and Plastics where he was a sales engineer.
+As a sales engineer, his contribution to the company were recognized as he was named the first Black salesman of the year.
 After his time spent as a sales engineer at twenty-eight years old Dickens alongside his older sister co-founded City-Living Home Furnishing.
 The furnishing company was around for nine years from 2002 to 2011 and became a multi-million dollar business in only two locations.
 Unfortunately due to the housing crisis Dickens was unable to keep the company alive and in 2010 he filed for Chapter Seven bankruptcy.

 In 2013 Andre Dickens, was elected as an at-large City Council member.
 From 2014 to 2021 he mainly advocated for the improvement of Atlanta's public safety, the need for affordable housing, having programs for citizens, and creating more opportunities to students in Atlanta's Public School system.
-One of his most important contributions to the city while on City Council was his sponsorship of legislation that made the minimum wage for city employees fifteen dollars an hour.
+One of his most important contributions to the city while on city council was his sponsorship of legislation that made the minimum wage for city employees fifteen dollars an hour.
 In addition to changing the minimum wage he created the Department of Transportation, the BeltLine Inclusionary Zoning which increased affordable housing in the area, and the Atlanta Youth Commission.

-Mayor of Atlanta
+Mayor of Atlanta (2022–present)

 On February 25, 2022, Dickens lifted the indoor COVID-19 mask mandate in Atlanta, ending a near 2 year restriction on restaurants, hotels, and other venues.

 During his first year in office, Mayor Andre Dickens made one of Atlanta's largest-ever, single-housing investments, committing more than $100 million to new and updated housing.
 The Dickens administration continues to partner with and leverage tools such as inclusionary zoning to assist with this investment.
 In order to offer affordable housing alongside increasing interest rates, new developments in areas with major public interest such as Westside Park and the BeltLine will take precedence.

 Mayor Dickens' early accomplishments in office include the city's first-ever investment in early childhood education and the creation of a Nightlife Division to combat establishments with a history of violent crime.

 During Mayor Dickens' term, over $13 million in funding has been set aside to combat homelessness, with the help of the LIFT 2.0 homeless response plan.
 By the end of 2024, the City hopes to achieve its goal of providing 1,500 housing placements for impoverished families by collaborating with local government, corporations, nonprofits, and community members.